-An undergraduate degree (minimum good second class honours or equivalent) in a mechanically-based engineering subject, or equivalent.
+An undergraduate degree (minimum good second class honours or equivalent) in a Engineering or a related discipline.

 Months of entry